NewDark90/crypto-leftist-rebuttal/CryptoLeftistRebuttals.md

 Ultimately, yes.
 But the same will be true with any currency as well.
 I can't argue that having some preparedness for bad times is a good idea.

 However, there is a world of gradient of future situations between our current systems and a Mad Max / Fallout economy.
 I also think the system more designed to connect humans with one another, regardless of geography, will stand up better to instability even if it is still vulnerable to such events.
 I don't know what the future holds, for good or ill.

+> I can't help but wonder if all of the time, energy and passion people pour into this technology would be better spent on direct action?

+Possibly, probably even.
+The shifting to these systems are a more subtle way of undermining leverage large institutions have over people.
+By having people work more closely with one another, and in ways that are easier to rely on each other, the average person can be in a more secure place to agitate for systemic change.
+Also, some folks are going to have skillsets that will align with building these kinds of systems.
+I feel like not using that talent would be a waste.

+I caution against ignoring these technologies as others will certainly step in to shape them to reflect their values in your absence.
+While I can't be sure, it doesn't seem like it will be fading away anytime soon.

 ## Closing Thoughts